Environmentally friendly building products

-In our building industry travels, we’ll sometimes hear push-back against the use of any type of wood-related products — from specifiers and buyers rightfully charged with finding the most environmentally responsible products available for their interiors projects.
+In our building industry travels, we’ll sometimes hear push-back against the use of any type of wood-related products — from specifiers and buyers rightfully charged with finding the most environmentally responsible building products available for their interiors projects.
 We couldn’t agree more that the careful use of our natural resources is the responsibility of everyone in the design and build industries.
-The truth is, Thermally Fused Laminates, or TFL, are one of the smartest environmental choices for a wide variety of applications, from furniture and fixtures to architectural features, closets and cabinets.
+The truth is, Thermally Fused Laminates, or TFL, are one of the smartest environmentally responsible building products and can be used in a wide variety of applications, from furniture and fixtures to architectural features, closets and cabinets.

 What makes it green?